-We have audited the financial statements of Breckland Council for the year ended 31 March 2019 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of Breckland Council for the year ended 31 March 2020 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- Authority and Group Movement in Reserves Statement; - Authority and Group Comprehensive Income and Expenditure Statement; - Authority and Group Balance Sheet; - Authority and Group Cash Flow Statement; - the related notes 1 to 30 to the Authority Accounts and 1 to 5 to the Group Accounts and the Authority and Group Expenditure and Funding Analysis; and - Collection Fund and the related notes 1 to 3.
+- Authority and Group Movement in Reserves Statement, - Authority and Group Comprehensive Income and Expenditure Statement, - Authority and Group Balance Sheet, - Authority and Group Cash Flow Statement, - the Expenditure and Funding Analysis and the related notes 1 to 31 to the Authority statements, - the related notes 1 to 5 to the Group Accounts, - Collection Fund and the related notes 1 to 3.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.